nearform/the-fastify-workshop/deck.md

 # Step 8: Config

-- It is preferable to use environment variables to configure your app, for example, the JWT secret we put directly into the code in the previous step.
+- It is preferable to use environment variables to configure your app.
+For example, the JWT secret we hard-coded in the previous step

-- This makes it easier to deploy the same code into different environments.
+- This makes it easier to deploy the same code into different environments

 - Typically config values are not committed to a repository and they are managed with environment variables.
-An example would be the logging level: in production it's usually better to have only errors, while in a dev environment it may be useful to show more.
+An example would be the logging level: in production it's usually better to have only important information, while in a dev environment it may be useful to show more

-- Note that as we only refactor in this step we don't have a try it out slide.
-You can try things from earlier steps and expect them to work.
+> 💡 As we only refactor in this step we don't have a try it out slide.
+You can try things from earlier steps and expect them to work

 ---